It might not be necessary to read, but if you’re interested, please feel free to glance over it.

 I’ll generally speak about each agenda item below

-(Duration depends on how many people are doing hair and makeup)
+(The duration depends on how many people are doing hair and makeup – you’ll have to dicuss with hair and make up artists.

 I like to arrive to the venue as early as possible to take some overall scenic photos and to get to know everyone.

-During this time, I will be photographing details – rings, dress, shoes, etc. at this time as well.
+During this time, I will be photographing details – rings, dress, shoes, etc. as well.

 (30 mins with cushion time)